jeikudev/jeikudev/README.md

 - 🎨 **UX/UI Designer** at Raykan Technologies
 - 💼 Former **Computer Programmer/Graphic Designer** at City Government of Mandaue
 - 📱 Experienced in **React Native** mobile development
-- 🎸 Passionate about music and multimedia production
+- 🎸 Passionate about music and multimedia production.

 ---